My Origin Story

 I spoke Russian and Ukrainian, so I specialised in emerging markets, including Russia and the CIS.
 These were growth markets in the mid-2000s.
 Western banks were expanding quickly and paying premium rates to people willing to relocate.
 The same job in Moscow could pay several times as much as in London or New York.

-My first placement—moving someone from London to Moscow—earned the firm around £50,000.
+My first placement, moving someone from London to Moscow, earned the firm around £50,000.
 My previous recruitment job averaged £5-7k per placement at best.
 Soon after, I placed someone from New York in Moscow.
 That fee was around £150,000.

 Over the next two years, I placed everyone from VPs to global heads and CEOs.
 London, New York, Moscow, Kyiv.
-Built relationships with prominent names in finance.
+Built relationships with major names in finance.
 Travelled extensively.
 Started thinking about starting my own firm.

 Then Lehman Brothers collapsed.
 September 2008.
 I remember exactly where I was when I heard the news.